Brian P. Burns: The John J. Burns Library at Boston College

 In 1986, Brian P. Burns and the Burns family founded The John J. Burns Library at Boston College.
 The Burns Library is the college's repository of rare books, special collections, and archives.
-The library's Irish Collection, formally established in 1948, is one of the top repositories of Irish history, literature, and culture in the world.
-The Burns Library was dedicated on April 22, 1986, with a commitment to expand the literary holdings of the Irish collection.
-Described as the guardian of Irish culture, the Burns Library is dedicated to preserving the abundant historical, literary, musical, and artistic heritage of Ireland, and to providing liberal access for research, teaching, and general appreciation through online resources and onsite exhibitions.
-The Burns Library continues to increase the richness and diversity of its Irish-related collections through strategic purchases and donations.
-Today, it holds more than 50,000 volumes documenting Irish history, literature, and culture, dozens of manuscript and archival collections, and significant holdings of photographs, artworks, maps, and ephemera, making it the largest and most comprehensive collection of Irish research materials outside Ireland.

 The library's holdings contain over 300,000 books and 17 million rare manuscripts and artifacts.
 It is the largest collection of Irish rare books and manuscripts in the Western Hemisphere.
 Dr. Robert K. O'Neill was appointed the first Burns Librarian and over his 26-year career assembled some of the most significant library and archival collections pertaining to the four Irish authors who have thus far been awarded the Nobel Prize for Literature: William Butler Yeats (1923), George Bernard Shaw (1925), Samuel Beckett (1969), and Seamus Heaney (1995).
 Other notable holdings include the archives of Northern Ireland photojournalist Bobbie Hanvey, comprising more than 75,000 images not only of the paramilitary conflicts and daily life during the decades of "The Troubles" but also some of the most widely circulated photographs of Heaney and other Irish cultural icons.